Skip to content

 A mysterious key that has the power to "open up" the Chinese Spring Festival fell from heaven to the mortal world and was picked up by 沙果.
 In order to get back the key, Mr. 年 Nian and 沙果 embarked on a journey of "fighting wits and courage".
 Slowly becoming good friends, Mr. Nian the beast rescued 沙果 at a critical moment, and joined hands with the Nian family to take on the important task of saving the Chinese Spring Festival.You can read more about the movie from this Wikipedia page.

 Hope you will get a chance to enjoy the culture, language and tradition in those fun movies with your family!
 Have you found any good Chinese movies about the Chinese New Year?
-Please do let me know by writing a comment below.
+Please do let us know by writing a comment below.

-Happy Year of the Rabit!
+Happy Year of the Snake!

-Co-founder, JoJo Learning
+The JoJo Learning Team

 Check out our other blog posts: